thom-jp/DualShock2KeyCommand/README.md

 - Ctrl: L1
 - Wheel: L2/R2

+### Default Mode
+Pless Cross with PS button to turn in Default Mode.
+This mode does nothing special.
+Just use to avoid misoperation by unintentional button touch.

 ## Setup
 It requires HID compatible Arduino and USB Host Sheild.
 How to connect is written in links down below.